 He came up with the crazy idea of a bike race around France in order to raise the profile of L'Auto, the newspaper he worked for.

 The first race was a huge success with 60 riders covering an amazing 1,500 miles.

 But the tour isn't just about reaching the highest speeds - it's also known for its uphill struggles.
 The riders climb thousands of metres up Alpine mountains, with the best rider on those stages winning a snazzy red and white polka dot jersey.

 The white jersey is given to the best young rider - that's someone who's under 25 years old.

 Tour champions are often strong at everything - climbing, sprinting and time-trialling.

-No. It's a big team event but the team leader is very important.
+No. It's a big team event but each team has a leader who is very important.
 The team leader is usually the strongest rider.